 Mobile check deposit.
 You can use the Ally smartphone app to deposit checks using your smartphone camera.
 (This is in addition to using your computer scanner and/or free postage-paid deposit envelopes.)
 I’m not sure if this is the same for everyone, but my deposit limit is $50,000 which is higher than many other electronic deposit programs.
 I’ve used the app to deposit multiple checks without issue.
 Screenshot below.

 Mobile app.
-Let’s see, other comments about the app (iOS and Android)… you can do all the important stuff – see transactions, transfer funds, deposit checks, pay bills.
+Available for iOS and Android… you can do all the important stuff – see transactions, transfer funds, deposit checks, pay bills.
 It can remember your username, but you must type in your password every time.
 I usually just use my Mint app for checking balances, as that only requires a 4-digit PIN.
-The overall design is acceptable, and the ATM locator includes places like Safeway stores that offer “cash back with purchase”.
-(If you have the Ally Checking account, you get free ATM fee rebates so the locator is handy as you can just use the nearest ATM.)
+The overall design is acceptable, and the ATM locator is helpful if you have the Ally Checking account with free AllPoint ATMs and $10 in fee rebates each statement cycle for any ATM.